TRURO, N.S. — The Truckers Association of Nova Scotia (TANS) had its 2002 annual meeting and convention, and a good one it was.

 “The numbers were really good,” says Roberts.
 “For the amount of people participating the numbers were the same, the actual attendance for the general meeting was probably down about five per cent.”

-Roberts explains this time of year truckers are putting in some vacation time before the roads open hence the slight drop.
+Roberts explained this time of year truckers are putting in some vacation time before the roads open hence the slight drop.

 Elections for all of Cape Breton County, two counties and the mainland, were held on Saturday.
 Three members ran for two positions.
 Long time director Jerry Anderson of Inverness received a three-year term while Robert Sutherland of Richmond County received the two-year term.
 Both will serve in area one with Anderson concentrating on Victoria, Inverness and the mainland and Sutherland will mainly look after Sydney and Richmond Counties.
 Gordy MacDonald was thanked for his interest and participation.